Cross-Lingual Interleaving for Speech Language Models: Spoken Language Modelling

 \textbf{Speech tokenisers.} Speech tokenisers transform raw waveforms into discrete representations.
 Let $\mathcal{X}$ denote the domain of audio samples and let a waveform be $\mathbf{x}=(x_{1},\dots,x_{T})\in\mathcal{X}^{T}$.
 An encoder $f:\mathbb{R}^{T}\!\rightarrow\!\mathbb{R}^{T'\times d_e}$ produces a sequence of continuous features $f(\mathbf{x})=(\mathbf{v}_{1},\dots,\mathbf{v}_{T'})$, sampled at a lower frame rate $T'\ll T$.
 A quantiser $q$ maps these to discrete units $\,\mathbf{s}=(s_{1},\dots,s_{T'})$ with $s_i\in\{1,\dots,K\}$, where $K$ is the codebook size.
 Common choices include $k$\mbox{-}means and residual vector quantisation (RVQ).

-In this work we adopt Mimi~\citep{defossez2024moshispeechtextfoundationmodel}, a neural audio codec~\citep{zeghidour2021soundstream,defossez2022high} implemented as a convolutional auto\mbox{-}encoder with RVQ in the latent space.
+In this work we adopt Mimi~\citep{defossez2024moshispeechtextfoundationmodel}, a neural audio codec~\citep{zeghidour2021soundstream,defossez2022high} implemented as a convolutional auto\mbox{-}encoder with RVQ in the latent space with semantic distillation from the WavLM representations~\citep{chen2022wavlm}.
 Following prior evidence that early codebooks capture semantics, we \emph{only} model the first (semantic) codebook during language modelling.
-The coarse codebook in Mimi is semantically distilled from the WavLM representations~\citep{chen2022wavlm}, which biases the first codebook to be more semantic.

 \textbf{Speech language models.} Given a sequence of $L$ speech tokens $\mathbf{s}=(s_{1},\dots,s_{L})$ over vocabulary $\mathcal{V}_{s}$, an SLM parameterises

 Decoder\mbox{-}only transformers~\citep{transformer} are typically used as SLM and trained by minimising the autoregressive negative log\mbox{-}likelihood